ariannamethod/iamGrokky/README.md

 ## Webhook troubleshooting

 If the bot is not receiving updates, verify the Telegram webhook configuration.
 The webhook URL **must** point to `/webhook` on your domain without the bot token appended. `server.py` will try to fix the webhook on startup, and you can also run `python fix_webhook.py` manually.
 See [WEBHOOK_FIX_INSTRUCTIONS.md](WEBHOOK_FIX_INSTRUCTIONS.md) for step-by-step instructions.

+## Project files

+Several files in the repository root exist to support different deployment setups:

+- **Dockerfile** – used for containerized deployments such as Railway.
+You can ignore it if you deploy using another method.
+- **Procfile** and **runtime.txt** – Heroku-style process and runtime declarations.
+- **railway.toml** and **nixpacks.toml** – configuration for Railway and Nixpacks builds.
+- **fix_webhook.py** and **WEBHOOK_FIX_INSTRUCTIONS.md** – helper script and documentation for correcting the Telegram webhook.

+These files are optional for local development; the bot itself runs via `server.py`.